Sinetheta/solidus_searchkick/README.md

 Searchkick Options
 ------------------
-Since SolidusSearchkick uses Searchkick to interact with ElasticSearch, it also accepts all of the Searchkick options as well.
+Since SolidusSearchkick uses Searchkick to interact with ElasticSearch, it also accepts all of the Searchkick options.

 You can specify a limit or offset when searching, as well as any other options provided by Searchkick.
-In order to use the options, you need to pass a `searchkick_options` hash along with your search.
+In order to use the options, all you need to do is to pass a `searchkick_options` hash along with your search.

 ```
 searcher = build_searcher(params.deep_merge(searchkick_options: { limit: 6, offset: 100 }))